Restaurants in Singapore

 Song of India

-One of Singapore's best restaurants and first place for Indian cuisine Song of India transports diners to old world colonial elegance in several ornately decorated dining rooms and garden scenery.
+One of Singapore's best restaurants and the ideal place for Indian cuisine, Song of India transports diners to old-world colonial elegance in several ornately decorated dining rooms and a lovely garden area.
 Both a la carte dishes and set menus are highly praised by the Singapore dining world.
 A great way to experience Indian cuisine is the Journey Through India set menu option which includes six courses from different regions in India.
 Reservations are recommended.

 Address: 33 Scotts Road

-The appeal of Iggy's is the warm ambiance of a very small venue appearing as a friends living room.
-Only the food is much better.
-The warm home cooked and internationally inspired meals are set according to seasonal ingredients so it important to check what they are serving for the night ahead of making reservations.
+The appeal of Iggy's is the warm ambiance of a very small venue, comfortable as a friend's living room, but with much better food!
+The internationally inspired meals are set according to seasonal ingredients so it important to check what they are serving for the night ahead of making reservations.
 Vegetarian replacement meals can be made if they are notified in advance.
 Reservations are essential.

 Telephone: +65 6732 2234